 Gambassi Terme | GAMBASSIGENA | June

 Gambassigena is a unique event; an emotional journey through the knowledge and culinary culture of the territory.
 All this is promoted through several initiatives, which involve horseback riding, wine tastings, hiking and special tours.
 June starts off with a visit to the wine cellars and a discovery of the hidden secrets of Gambassi Terme.
-Click on the webpage to see full calendar - activities run until September
+They have yet to update their website, but we are looking forward to some great activities.
+Click on the web page to see full calendar - activities run until September

-For sixty years, the festival is an important occasion to introduce the wines of this area that boasts the first place among the Chianti producers in the world.
-That's why Piazza del Popolo will be ready to welcome connoisseurs and neophytes, loving and curious, with tastings, presentations and temptations, all about the WINE!
+For over sixty years this festival has been an important occasion to introduce the wines of the area, Chianti producers, in the world.
+That's why Piazza del Popolo will be ready to welcome connoisseurs and neophytes, wine-lovers and curious, with tastings, presentations and culinary temptations.
+The theme: it is all about the WINE!

-Just south of Florence, in the area of Figline Valdarno you will find the town is busy preparing fragrant dishes with the porcino mushroom.
-Don’t miss your chance to savor these local specialty.
+Just south of Florence, in the area of Figline Valdarno you will find the town is busy preparing fragrant dishes with the porcini mushrooms: for the pasta, on the grill, fried, sauteed - every way is delicious.
+Don’t miss your chance to savor these local specialties.

 Chianti, near San Casciano, offers the possibility to celebrate the pinenut, the tasty crunchy treat found in pesto, on breakfast pastries and sprinkled on cakes and sweets.
 This will be the 41° Edition, where the food festival exalts not only the flavor of this treasured “fruit” but also the work entailed in growing and harvesting.